 b.
 2 July 1812 - d.
 15 Oct 1876; taught school then attended Hamilton College, 1831-33; studied law and admitted to bar, 1836; practiced law in Rome, NY; appointed District Attorney for Oneida County and sat in the NY State Assembly (1845); also active newspaperman, serving as an editor of the Albany Argus in 1855 and a founder of the Rome Daily Sentinel; m.
 Eliza Mann Sill (1836), seven children; first mayor of incorporated Rome, NY; died of consumption.
 In a letter (8 Feb 1877) Cook mentions a commission he received to do a portrait of the late mayor, which was to be a posthumous rendering from photos.
 Cook also notes that a City committee must approve his submission, but he does not mention any such approval being granted in his letter.
 However, subsequent research by this site's caretaker has discovered two Rome newspaper articles, which confirm approval was in fact given and the portrait completed (The Rome Sentinel, 27 Feb 1877) and that Cook was paid a fee of $78.00 for same by the Rome city council (The Rome Citizen, 1 Feb 1878).
 The 1877 piece also stated, "The portrait hung in the council room last evening and was generally approved by those who saw it."
 Today, portraits of all the mayors of Rome hang in the City Hall, but that of Comstock is not an oil portrait and is probably not Cook's work; it is not known whether the portrait still exists today.

 b.
-13 Nov 1820 in Slingerlands, Albany County, NY - d.
-13 May 1910 in Slingerlands, NY; buried in family vault, Slingerlands, NY along with John I. Slingerland (1804 - 1861, and member of US House of Representatives from NY in 1843 & 1844), who was William Henry's older brother; son of John Albert and Leah (Britt) Slingerland; began as a surveyor and ultimately became a civil engineer working in both the private and public sectors; in 1841 founded and built the Delmar (NY) Reformed Dutch Church; in 1842 married first wife, Elizabeth Wayne (1818 - 1868), who produced 5 children, and in 1868 married second wife, Maria Whitbeck; in 1850 helped found the hamlet of Slingerlands, NY, an area his ancestors had developed for many years and where he served as Postmaster for over 20 years; in 1880 elected to NY state legislature as a Republican, but declined to run for subsequent terms.
+13 Nov 1820 in Albany County, NY - d.
+13 May 1910 in Slingerlands, NY; buried in family vault, Slingerlands, NY along with other family members, including older brother John I. Slingerland (1804 - 1861), who was a member of US Representatives from NY in 1843 & 1844); son of John Albert and Leah (Britt) Slingerland; began as a surveyor and ultimately became a civil engineer working in both the private and public sectors; married twice, first in 1842 to Elizabeth Wayne (1818 - 1868) with whom he had five children, and following Elizabeth’s death, to Maria Whitbeck; for an unknown nine years served as a colonel in the 150th NY Regiment; for many years the Slingerland family developed the area of Albany County eventually known as Normanskill, and in 1863 William surveyed the route of the Albany and Susquehanna Railroad from Albany to Cobleskill in this area, which saved the firm $600,000, and in appreciation the railroad named the hamlet Slingerlands Corners (later shortened to Slingerlands) in his honor; served as Slingerlands first postmaster for 20 years; in 1841 founded and built the Delmar (NY) Reformed Dutch Church, which still operates as of 2024 as the Delmar Reformed Church, and which in 2021 completed a renovation of the dilapidated 1852 Slingerland Family Vault referenced above; in 1848 served as division judge advocate; named a United States loan commissioner in 1856; in 1880 elected to NY state legislature as a Republican, but declined to run for subsequent terms.
 Separate portrait busts of Mr. and Mrs. Slingerland were mentioned in Cook letters from Rome, NY on 22 and 30 July 1877.
-Cook's letter noted his sitter's relation to John I. Slingerland.
+Cook's letter also noted his sitter's relation to John I. Slingerland.

 b.
 18 Oct 1832 - d.
 1915; buried in Grove Cemetery, Albany, NY with her parents, Andrew and Charlotte Amelia (Bronck/Bronk) Whitbeck; married William Henry Slingerland on 25 Nov 1868.